-Where the glove is to be used on a short term, casual or infrequent basis, factors such as "feel" or convenience (e.g. disposability), may dictate a choice of gloves which might otherwise be unsuitable following long-term or frequent use.
-A qualified practitioner should be consulted.

-- detecting any odours through the respirator.
+- Where the glove is to be used on a short term, casual or infrequent basis, factors such as "feel" or convenience (e.g. disposability), may dictate a choice of gloves which might otherwise be unsuitable following long-term or frequent use.
+A qualified practitioner should be consulted. - Cartridge respirators should never be used for emergency ingress or in areas of unknown vapour concentrations or oxygen content. - The wearer must be warned to leave the contaminated area immediately on detecting any odours through the respirator.
 The odour may indicate that the mask is not functioning properly, that the vapour concentration is too high, or that the mask is not properly fitted.
 Because of these limitations, only restricted use of cartridge respirators is considered appropriate. - Cartridge performance is affected by humidity.
 Cartridges should be changed after 2 hr of continuous use unless it is determined that the humidity is less than 75%, in which case, cartridges can be used for 4 hr.
-Used cartridges should be discarded daily, regardless of the length of time used - Generally not applicable.
+Used cartridges should be discarded daily, regardless of the length of time used